Natural Flea Remedies for Cats (That Really Work!)

 According to a study by the University of California, vacuuming catches about 96% of adult fleas!
 No, we aren’t suggesting you vacuum your cat – but regularly vacuuming your home will catch most of the fleas before they jump onto your pet.
 Just be sure to get rid of your vacuum bag or, if you use a bagless vacuum, empty the canister after each use so those fleas don’t jump right back out – and onto your cat.

 Now you’ve got a few alternative natural means of combating fleas in your home and on your cat.
 Remember, however, that a flea infestation is not only uncomfortable but can cause health issues for cats.
 Fleas can not only cause tapeworms but in severe cases can cause anemia.
-If natural remedies don’t prevent fleas, it’s best to talk to your veterinarian about the safest option to keep your kitty pest-free.
+If these natural remedies don’t prevent fleas, it’s best to talk to your veterinarian about the safest option to keep your kitty pest-free.

 What natural remedies have you used to keep fleas away?
 Tell us below!
 Then, see this article for other ways to go green with your cat!